rage-rb/rage/README.md

 **What changes:**

 - One deployment unit instead of API servers + worker processes
-- No Redis required for jobs or broadcasts
+- No external dependencies for jobs or broadcasts
 - Domain events as objects, not string-based notifications
 - OpenAPI specs generated automatically from your code